In the studio

 The Buddha Of Suburbia was recorded at Switzerland’s Mountain Studios in the summer of 1993, with David Richards producing.

 The music was mainly performed by David Bowie and his long-term collaborator, multi-instrumentalist Erdal Kızılçay.
 Mike Garson, who had appeared on Aladdin Sane, Pin Ups, Diamond Dogs, David Live, Young Americans, and Black Tie White Noise, also played on two songs.

 There were just two other musical collaborators on the album.
 Lenny Kravitz added some rock guitar to the title track, which was remixed and edited to remove the introduction, and sequenced at the end of the album.

 The other guest performers were 3D Echo, a lesser-known UK funk-rock group.
-Rob Clydesdale, Paul Davidson and Danny ‘Isaac’ Prevost added guitar, bass and drums respectively to ‘Bleed Like A Craze, Dad’, and Prevost additionally played drums on the title track.
+Rob Clydesdale, Paul Davidson and Danny ‘Isaac’ Prevost added guitar, bass and drums respectively to ‘Bleed Like A Craze, Dad’ and the title track.